NicholasMagnabosco/Bitcoin-Origins/README.md

 * Block validation
 * Transactions
 * Nodes
+* Mining job handling
 * The Genesis Block
 * Bitcoin's original architecture
+* External CPU mining
+* Mining job distribution and stale-work detection

-Bitcoin Origins is **not Bitcoin** and is not affiliated with the Bitcoin Core project.
+Bitcoin Origins is **NOT Bitcoin** and is not affiliated with the Bitcoin Core project.

 ## Genesis Block